groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/cad-to-ebook.md

         - icon: "far fa-file-EBOOK"
           title: " About EBOOK File Format"
           content: |
             Ebook files are electronic files that can be opened on digital devices known as eReaders.
 An eReader can be any device such as a computer, a tablet or a smartphone.
-The most popular ebook file format is the XML based ePub.
-An ebook can contain different types of contents such as text, image, and video.
-Common ebook file extensions and their file formats include EPUB (electronic publication), FB2 (FictionBook 2.0) and Mobi (MobiPocket eBook File).
+The most popular ebook file format is the XML based ePub that can easily be read by several applications.
+Some popular eReaders include Amazon Kindle, Sony Reader, Hanlin and IRIX.
+An eBook can contain different types of contents such as text, image, and video.

           link: "https://docs.fileformat.com/ebook/"